silvinaroldan/SwissEphemeris/README.md

 ## License

-The license for this project is the same as original [Swiss Ephemeris](http://www.astro.com/swisseph/swephinfo_e.htm)
+The license for this project is the same as original [Swiss Ephemeris](http://www.astro.com/swisseph/swephinfo_e.htm).

+Swiss Ephemeris is licenced from [Astrodienst](http://www.astro.com/), please read the details on licensing.